 The Mosbacher estate in Forst producers deeply flavored and precisely made Rieslings, Weissburgunders, and Pinot Noirs that fully express the powerful wines that can be made in the Pfalz wine region.
-My initial selection from this producer is of three Rieslings, a Weissburgunder, and a "Special Cuvee" Pinot Noir that show the very talented wine making skills of the husband and wife winemaking team of Sabine Mosbacher-Duringer and Jurgen Duringer.
+My selections from this producer include Rieslings from both Forst and Deidesheim, a Weissburgunder, and a "Special Cuvee" Pinot Noir that show the very talented wine making skills of the husband and wife winemaking team of Sabine Mosbacher-Duringer and Jurgen Duringer.

 The history of the estate is that ancestors of the Mosbacher family have lived and worked as vintners in Forst for more than 200 years.
 The "modern" version of the estate was formed in 1920 by Richard Mosbacher Sr. (1898-1977) who founded the current estate together with his sisters and named it after their father Georg: "Weingut Georg Mosbacher Erben" (Wine estate of Georg Mosbacher's heirs).
 The curved "M" which decorates their wine labels goes back to these first years.
 Richard Mosbacher Jr. took over responsibility for the estate when his father Richard was appointed mayor of Forst after the end of the Second World War.